ruby-rdf/rdf-rdfa/README.markdown

 The `time` element is described in the WHATWG version of the [HTML5 spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/text-level-semantics.html#the-time-element).
 This is related to [RDFa ISSUE-97](http://www.w3.org/2010/02/rdfa/track/issues/97).

+#### Support for HTML5 `data` element
+This is an alternate way of adding data using the `@value` property.
+Similar to `meta`

+The `data` element is described in the WHATWG version of the [HTML5 spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/text-level-semantics.html#the-data-element).
+This is related to [RDFa ISSUE-113](http://www.w3.org/2010/02/rdfa/track/issues/113)

 ## Usage

 ### Reading RDF data in the RDFa format